hamed2634/Calculator_Using_AVR/README.md

 ## Construction

-This calculator project is organized into three layers:
+This calculator project is organized into four layers:

 1. **MCAL (Microcontroller Abstraction Layer):** The lowest layer that abstracts the hardware details of the AVR microcontroller.
 2. **HAL (Hardware Abstraction Layer):** This layer provides a set of high-level functions to interact with the hardware components, enabling easier development of applications.
 3. **APP (Application):** The top layer where the calculator logic is implemented.
+4. **Lib (Libraries):** The place where I implement my math functions, errorstates, and standard types.

 ## Supported Calculations ✅